guitarrapc/githubactions-lab/README.md

 - ✔️: Azure Pipeline can skip job via `***NO_CI***`, `[skip ci]` or `[ci skip]`, or [others](https://github.com/Microsoft/azure-pipelines-agent/issues/858#issuecomment-475768046).
 - ❌: Jenkins not support skip ci on default, but there are plugins to support `[skip ci]` or any expression w/pipeline like [SCM Skip \| Jenkins plugin](https://plugins.jenkins.io/scmskip/).

+## Store Build Artifacts

+GitHub Actions use Build artifacts to share files between jobs in a workflow and also download artifacts from completed workflows.

+- ✔️: GitHub Actions can store build artifacts via [actions/upload-artifact](https://github.com/actions/upload-artifact) and [actions/download-artifact](https://github.com/actions/download-artifact).
+You can specify retention period for upload artifact.
+- ⚠️: CircleCI can [store build artifacts](https://circleci.com/docs/artifacts/) with `store_artifacts` step, however you need call API to download stored artifacts.
+There are not retention period for upload artifact.
+- ✔️: Azure Pipeline [store build artifacts](https://learn.microsoft.com/en-us/azure/devops/pipelines/artifacts/pipeline-artifacts?view=azure-devops&tabs=yaml) with `PublishPipelineArtifact` task, and download via `DownloadPipelineArtifact` task.
+There are not retention period for upload artifact.
+- ⚠️: Jenkins can [store build artifacts](https://www.jenkins.io/doc/pipeline/steps/core/#archiveartifacts-archive-the-artifacts) with `archiveArtifacts` step, however you need call API to download stored artifacts.
+There are not retention period for upload artifact.

 # Basic - Fundamentables